imdanras/interview-questions/README.md

 	* `this` refers to the current item or object being worked with.

 * Explain how prototypal inheritance works
+	* Each object will have a prototype, and the prototype's properties can be accessed directly fromt he main object.

+* Why is it called a Ternary expression, what does the word "Ternary" indicate?
+	* It's a one line if-then statement that takes 3 parameters: a conditional statement, something to be returned if condition is true, and something to be returned if condition is false.

+* What's the difference between a variable that is: null, undefined or undeclared?
+	* Undefined means that the variable doesn't exist.
+Null means the variable exists, but it lacks value.

+* What is a closure, and how/why would you use one?
+	* A way to store a reference to a variable inside a function

+* What's a typical use case for anonymous functions?
 	*

 ### Database Questions